Last Updated: Feb 9, 2018

 You may be wondering how much muscle can you realistically expect to gain, and how many calories you should be eating?
 These are good questions my friend.

-If you're training naturally, as we recommend here at the Building Muscle Guide, you should generally expect 0.5 to 1 pound of muscle gain a week.
+You should generally expect 0.5 to 1 pound of muscle gain a week.
 That's assuming you're training and dieting properly.

 This may be more or less depending on a few factors such as your genetics, how well you're eating, and how hard you're hitting the weights.
 But 1/2 to 1 pound per week seems like a reasonable goal to me.